antonmry/dotfiles/private_Documents/shortcuts.md

-ls                     : command to list buffers ls!                    : command to list buffers included unlisted buffer (b)             : command to change to buffer by name or number Ctrl + 6               : move to the previous buffer
+ls                     : command to list buffers ls!                    : command to list buffers included unlisted buffer (b)             : command to change to buffer by name or number
+<C-6>                  : move to the previous buffer

 ## Spell checking